 That’s precisely why our survey asks owners to rate (out of five) how satisfied they are with their car, and also how likely they are to recommend it to a friend.
 By combining the responses to these two questions, we’re able to award each car a customer score as a percentage.

 We reveal the cars you love and hate.

 Which?
 Car Survey 2017

 The 2017 Which?
 Car Survey closed on the 1 March 2017.
-By completing the survey, you not only helped us find the most reliable cars in the UK, but you also had the chance to win the big prize of £2,500.
+By completing the survey, you not only helped us find the most reliable cars in the UK, but one lucky person won the big prize of £2,500.